-In contrast to the high bulk dust concentrations at Barbados, the FeThe soluble Fe(II) concentrations recorded at ATTO during our sampling campaign (1.6 to 16 ng m-3) were significantly higher than the Fe(II) concentrations of 0.63 to 8.2 ng m-3 measured in mineral dust particles collected from the marine atmospheric boundary layer at Barbados (Zhu et al., 1997).
-They showed that In Barbados, only a small fraction of the total iron in aerosol particles was present as Fe(II).

-For soluble Fe-(III), we found concentrations in the range of 1.1 to 48 ng m-3, with the highest concentrations occurring three days in a row (34, 48 and 33 ng m-3).
-This soluble Fe(III) is carried in dust particles that are mainly deposited onto canopy surfaces by dry sedimentation.
-Our sThe soluble Fe(III) concentrations were significantly higher than those reported by Andreae et al. (2015) from earlier measurements at the same site.
-They, which had also been made during the wet season and using the same quantification method.
-Andreae et al. (2015) had measured only-1.8 ng m-3 of soluble Fe-(III) in 120 ng m-3 of total Fe and concluded that the aerosol transport of at 80 m height.
-This soluble Fe-(III) is not likely to have a significant effect on the ecosystem at ATTO.carried in dust particles that can be deposited onto canopy surfaces by dry deposition.
+The soluble Fe(II) concentrations recorded at ATTO during our sampling campaign (1.6 to 16 ng m-3) were significantly higher than the Fe(II) concentrations of 0.63 to 8.2 ng m-3 measured in mineral dust particles collected from the marine atmospheric boundary layer at Barbados (Zhu et al., 1997).
+In Barbados, only a small fraction of the total iron in aerosol particles was present as Fe(II).
+For soluble Fe(III), we found concentrations in the range of 1.1 to 48 ng m-3, with the highest concentrations occurring three days in a row (34, 48 and 33 ng m-3).
+The soluble Fe(III) concentrations were significantly higher than those reported by Andreae et al. (2015) from earlier measurements at the same site, which had also been made during the wet season and using the same quantification method.
+Andreae et al. (2015) had measured 1.8 ng m-3 of soluble Fe(III) in 120 ng m-3 of total Fe at 80 m height.